We believe the future of media is mobile and businesses free of legacy issues are those that will flourish.

-We’ve come a long way in a short period of time, but the journey has only just begun and we are committed to driving innovation in a digital world that is changing fast.
+We’ve come a long way in a short period of time, but the journey has only just begun.

 Sir Robin Miller was formerly Chief Executive (1985-98 and 2001-03) and Chairman (1998- 2001) of Emap plc, one of the UK's leading media groups with businesses including consumer and trade publishing, commercial radio and music TV channels and events.